 The Swedish payment market

-The most common payment methods in Sweden are cards, cash and credit transfers.
-Cash usage is declining while all types of electronic payment are on the increase and developments are moving rapidly.
+Major changes are now taking place in the Swedish payment market.
+Cash use is declining while all types of electronic payment are on the increase and developments are moving rapidly.